First of all, this trip was all about the boys. Our goal was to say YES to as much as possible instead of the NO they tend to get.

 It cost very little to cross this busy waterway where merchants have traded for centuries.

-See the mix of traditional boats and modern buildings that make up the international Dubai of today.
+This mix of traditional boats and modern buildings make up today's international Dubai.

-After the hot cruise we stopped for some refreshment.
-Delicious freshly squeezed watermelon juice.
+After the hot cruise we stopped for some refreshments-- delicious and freshly squeezed watermelon juice.
 It was delightful and refreshing.

 I tried the fresh coconut which was disappointingly not refreshing or tasty.